FailAcademy/learning/wdp-vancouver/_lessons/week-07/01-post-types-taxonomies-fields.md

 ## IA: Exercise 2

-Using the sample IA provided, work in a group to decide how you would build that website out using appropriate WordPress APIs.
-Specifically, determine:
+Break up into groups of 4-5.
+Focus on 2 areas in the Inhabitent Project, Journal & Shop.
+Determine and plan out the IA for these areas.
+Ask the following:

-- Can you leverage built-in WP posts, pages, categories or tags in this IA?
-Where?
+- Do you need a custom post-type?
+For what area?
-- Will you need any custom post type or taxonomies?
+- Where could you use the built in post-types WP comes with?
-- What templates from the Template Hierarchy would you make use of in your theme?
-What would the files be named?
+- Will you need taxonomies?

-When done, you will present your rationale to the class.
+- What template file(s) from the Template-Hierarchy would you use in your theme?
+What would the theme file(s) be called?

 ---